The mighty George Bonnor: the biggest hitter in Australian cricket

 “It was his way, and he never deceived his friends, who just laughed at his self-laudation, which was not founded in vice.”

-Indeed, the Orange Leader recalls admiringly an incident in which Bonner, who had been dismissed in a local match for 25, later refused to accept a toast made to him as the team’s highest scorer of the day.
+Indeed, the Orange Leader recalls admiringly an incident in which Bonnor, who had been dismissed in a local match for 25, later refused to accept a toast made to him as the team’s highest scorer of the day.

 “I can’t claim that honour, gentlemen, as Mr Durnford has 22 runs to his credit, and was not out,” he said.

-Opening the batting for Orange against Bathurst at Wade Park one Saturday, Bonner let the first two balls pass, before sending the third soaring high in the direction of the railway goods shed.
+Opening the batting for Orange against Bathurst at Wade Park one Saturday, Bonnor let the first two balls pass, before sending the third soaring high in the direction of the railway goods shed.
 A search party failed to locate the ball, so another was found, and the match resumed.

-Three days later, on Tuesday morning, Bonner’s six finally fell to earth when the porter in charge of the goods shed at Bourke removed the tarpaulin from the railway truck that had carried the stowaway ball 500 kilometres from Orange.
+Three days later, on Tuesday morning, Bonnor’s six finally fell to earth when the porter in charge of the goods shed at Bourke removed the tarpaulin from the railway truck that had carried the stowaway ball 500 kilometres from Orange.